 “For by Him (Christ) all things were created: things in heaven and on earth.”
 (Col. 1:16)

-We believe the problem is serious, but that cost-effective solutions are available that will also create jobs, clean up our environment, make us more efficient, and reduce our dependence on foreign oil, thereby enhancing our national security.
+We believe the problem is serious, but that cost-effective solutions are available that will also create jobs, clean up our environment, make us more efficient, prevent substantial storm damage, and reduce our dependence on foreign oil, thereby enhancing our national security.
 Working together, and with God’s help, we can make a difference.

 Climate Change an Evangelical Call To Action

 The Evangelical Climate Initiative (ECI) is a group of over 300 senior evangelical leaders in the United States who are convinced it is time for our country to help solve the problem of global warming.
-We seek to do so in a way that creates jobs, cleans up our environment, and enhances national security by reducing our dependence on foreign oil, thereby creating a safe and a healthy future for our children.
+Learn more here.
+We seek to do so in a way that creates jobs, cleans up our environment, and enhances national security by reducing our dependence on foreign oil, thereby creating a safe and healthy future for our children according to an intuitive medium.
 Our deep commitment to Jesus Christ and his commands to love our neighbors, care for “the least of these,” and be proper stewards of His creation compels us to act.
 Our views are articulated on the ECI statement page.

 Thanks to your partners

 We want to thank our partners who support our quest to An Evangelical Call to Action for the environment.

 Architect Ola Torrång in Sweden have designed a unique stone/concrete house called Det Sagolika Huset (The Fairytale House).
 It’s both environment friendly and require almost no maintenance.
 Among other things It allows the owner to grow their own garden inside the house.
 It’s build with advanced Swedish building techniques with influences from Japan.
 Visit http://www.unikastenhus.se for more information.